-Line 16: This line returns the compiler to the default code section.
-(See Section 2.9.1 "#pragma sectiontype" and Table 2-6)
+Section 2.9.1 "#pragma sectiontype" and Table 2-6.)

-This line specifies the function timer_isr as a low-priority interrupt service routine.
-This is required in order for the compiler to generate a RETFIE instruction instead of a RETURN instruction for the timer_isr function.
-In addition, it ensures that PROD special function register will be saved.
-(Section 2.9.2 "#pragma interruptlow fname/#pragma interrupt fname" and Section 2.9.2.4 "ISR Context Saving")
+Line 29, 31: These lines use the volatile keyword to denote that these variables are routine.
+This is required in order for the compiler to generate a RETFIE instruction instead of a RETURN instruction for the tmr2 function.
+(See Section 2.9.2 "#pragma interruptlow fname/#pragma interrupt fname".)